-[MEMPHIS, TN] – Congressman Steve Cohen (TN-09) today released the following statement on the passing of Congressman Mark Takai (HI-01):
+[MEMPHIS, TN] – Congressman Steve Cohen (TN-09) released the following statement on the death on Blues legend and “Queen of Beale Street” Ruby Wilson.

 In The News